-- First thing is you need a quick, easy to access source of carbohydrates (i.e simple sugars) to allow the muscles to load up glycogen stores.
+- Consume something that provides a quick, easy to access source of carbohydrates (i.e simple sugars) to allow the muscles to load up glycogen stores.
 In addition to simple sugars, you also need a good source of slow release carbohydrates.

-- A quality source of easy to digest protein is also needed towards muscle build, repair and recovery.
+- A quality source of easy to digest protein, high in BCAA’s needed for muscle build, repair and recovery.

 - Foods to promote the update and preservation of hydration are another important component.
 Also foods that are high in potassium are helpful pre-workout do to their ability to replace electolytes lost due to sweating.